Hobmaier/VMD/readme.md

 # SYNOPSIS
-This module provisions Virtual Machines accross Azure and Hyper-V
+This module provisions Virtual Machines accross Azure and Hyper-V. It's a set of multiple VMs.

 # DESCRIPTION
 Use this script to provision / duplicate demo environments (which ware not generalized).
 It copies vhd files directly and creates new VM definition in Azure.
+My case was SharePoint environment including (AD, SQL, SharePoint 2013 & 2016, Office Online, Exchange, Windows Client).
+This can be useful within companies to distribute same test or dev environment.
 New is it to download those vhd only and then to create VMs on Hyper-V

 # EXAMPLE